paulvha/ThingMagic/Arduino_lib_special/README.md

 * ** added example21: does the same as example1 but added name lookup based on the EPC read (nov2023)
 * ** updated SRC-library for the M7E support and aligned with recent Sparkfun changes (June2024)
 * ** added getTagPhase()call and example22 to demonstrate (Sept 2024)
+* ** added 3 new GEN2 calls: setGen2Session(), setGen2RFmode(), setGen2RFTarget().
+See example30.
+(July 2025)
 * ************************************************************************************

 ## Nano M7E replaces M6E (June 2024))
 ThingMagic/Jadak is phasing out the M6E range and provides a new range M7E.
 The M7E HECTO is the replacement for the M6E NANO and is backward compatible.
 The M7E promises a lower popwer consumption and some other changes all of them have minor impact on the Sparkfun implementation.<br>
 Sparkfun has launched an update to the earlier library (V1.2.0)), with mainly cosmetic changes.
 <br>There 2 changes to call out :
 - 1. By default the library assumes your board is an M6E_Nano and in case you set for region REGION_NORTHAMERICA it will use REGION_NORTHAMERICA2 as is how it was.
 If you really want to use REGION_NORTHAMERICA with an M7E, change nano.begin(NanoSerial) to nano.begin(NanoSerial,ThingMagic_M7E_HECTO);
 - 2. This library was already supporting setting the GPIO's on the M6E Nano since August 2019.
 Starting the new Sparkfun library they have added this option as well with different calls.
 I have included those in this library, included their example9.
 I also kept the earlier ones for backward compatibility.